autsu/kubemisc/samplecontroller/README.md

 ## Validation

-To validate custom resources, use the [`CustomResourceValidation`](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#validation) feature.
-Validation in the form of a [structured schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) is mandatory to be provided for `apiextensions.k8s.io/metav1`.
+To validate custom resources, use the [`CustomResourceValidation`](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-apiResourceList-definitions/#validation) feature.
+Validation in the form of a [structured schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-apiResourceList-definitions/#specifying-a-structural-schema) is mandatory to be provided for `apiextensions.k8s.io/metav1`.

 ### Example

-The schema in [`crd.yaml`](./artifacts/examples/crd.yaml) applies the following validation on the custom resource:
+The schema in [`crd.yaml`](./artifacts/examples/crd.yaml) applies the following validation on the custom apiResourceList:
 `spec.replicas` must be an integer and must have a minimum value of 1 and a maximum value of 10.

 ## Subresources

-Custom Resources support `/status` and `/scale` [subresources](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#subresources).
+Custom Resources support `/status` and `/scale` [subresources](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-apiResourceList-definitions/#subresources).
 The `CustomResourceSubresources` feature is in GA from metav1.16.

 ### Example

 The CRD in [`crd-status-subresource.yaml`](./artifacts/examples/crd-status-subresource.yaml) enables the `/status` subresource for custom resources.
-This means that [`UpdateStatus`](./controller.go) can be used by the controller to update only the status part of the custom resource.
+This means that [`UpdateStatus`](./controller.go) can be used by the controller to update only the status part of the custom apiResourceList.

-To understand why only the status part of the custom resource should be updated, please refer to the [Kubernetes API conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).
+To understand why only the status part of the custom apiResourceList should be updated, please refer to the [Kubernetes API conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

 In the above steps, use `crd-status-subresource.yaml` to create the CRD: